Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

-For small companies—and sometimes even large companies—a software rollout plan are infrequently established.
 It typically looks more like this: You found the tool that could elevate an entire process for your company.
 From more efficiency and less stress to higher ROI, a carefully selected tool can be a game-changer.

-For you, this change is easy to visualize and you can’t wait to see it happen.
+For you, this change is easy to visualize, and you can’t wait to see it happen.

 Why your focus on tool adoption is essential to a successful software rollout

-Tool adoption needs to come first and underpin every step of the process.
+Tool adoption needs to come first and underpin every step of the implementation process.
 If adoption doesn’t happen, people who championed the tool risk their reputation in more than one way.
 A software rollout plan is critical to avoid the following scenarios:

 📉 Low adoption leads to less-than-great results, so the tool gets dropped.
 This new tool promised a lot.
 But because this success relied on adoption that didn’t happen, you don’t have the proof to keep the tool going, and your company drops it.

 😥 The original buyer (you!) and internal champions have failed in front of the company.
 The risk you took depended on the actions of others, but it’s still your reliability and reputation that was on the line.
-Making your case for a change will be even more challenging after this.
+Making your case for a change with external stakeholders will be even more challenging after this.

 The 6 steps for a successful software rollout plan